Albert I of Gorizia: Marriage and issue

 Albert married Euphemia, daughter of the Piast duke Konrad I of Głogów and after her death in 1275 Countess Euphemia of Ortenburg.
 He had two sons: Henry III, born 1263, who succeeded him as Count of Gorizia from 1304 to 1323; and Albert II, Count of Gorizia from 1323 to 1325.
+His daughter was Clara Euphemia, who was betrothed to Andrew the Venetian (future king of Hungary) in 1286.
+Later she became the wife of Croatian lord John Babonić.

 Albert died in 1304, his lands going mostly to Henry III, while Albert II received only the lands in the Puster Valley.